jisa8438/amazon-music/README.md

 ---
 > ⚠️ The API is still in development.
-For issues or suggestions, [contact support](https://bio.link/aminesoukara).
+For issues or suggestions: [contact support](https://bio.link/aminesoukara).
+Also This API requires a premium Amazon Music account.
+If you find it useful and have a premium account you'd like to donate, it would be greatly appreciated.
+Donations help keep the API running and support multi-region access.

 ---
 ## 🔗 Quick Links
 - **Base URL**: [Click Here](https://amazon-music-api.vercel.app)